OliverHennhoefer/arcpy-supercluster/README.md

 *Note: Since the algorithm randomly chooses points for clustering, the results vary for every application of 'supercluster'*

 ## Futher Improvements:<br/>
-- Calculate the mean position out of the points of one cluster to get more representative cluster loctions.
+- Calculate the mean position out of the points of one cluster to get more representative cluster locations.
-- Add the possibility to fit additional attributes to the corresponding cluster (e.g. by calculating the mean of the points in one cluster)
+- Add the possibility to fit additional attributes to the corresponding cluster (e.g. by calculating the mean for the points of the same cluster)